JPSieg/MeltR/README.md

         file_prefix = "Helix_J")
 ```

 This will create three pre-canned outputs.
 The first output, corresponding to Method 1, is a Van't Hoff plot (Figure 5A).
 Points represent the Kd and error from fitting isotherms individually.
 The red line represents the fit to Equation 6 that provides thermodynamic parameters.
 The blue line and orange line represents the lower and upper limit of the range of Kd values included in the fit.
 The second output, corresponding to Method 2, is a depiction of the global fit, where points represent raw data and red lines represent the global fit (Figure 5B).
 The third output is a .csv file containing the thermodynamic parameters from each method Figure 5 C. Note that the fit line (red) in Figure 5A does not follow the trend at high temperatures and the helix folding energies from this line are thus unreliable.
-We will cover refining the fits in the next section.
+We will cover refining the fit in section 4.1.5.

 ![Pre-canned meltR.F outputs](https://user-images.githubusercontent.com/63312483/165543584-0a15344b-9f9c-4b63-ba60-256a7fe2edd1.svg)